Average number of divisors

 then this function is remarkably smoother.

-Not only that, the function f(n) converges to log(n).
+Not only that, the function f(n) is asymptotically equal to log(n).

 Incidentally, directly computing f(n) for n = 1, 2, 3, …, N would be inefficient because most of the work in computing f(m) would be duplicated in computing f(m + 1).
 The inefficiency isn’t noticeable for small N but matters more as N increases.
 It would be more efficient to iteratively compute f(n) by